 Where there are safeguarding concerns, the school will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views.
 When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the pupil feels like they are being listened to and believed.
 An inter-agency assessment will be undertaken where a child and their family could benefit from coordinated support from more than one agency.
 These assessments will identify what help the child and family require in preventing needs escalating to a point where intervention would be needed.

-17. Managing referrals
+30. Managing referrals

-The reporting and referral process outlined in the Reporting Safeguarding Concerns Process Flowchart will be followed accordingly.
+The reporting and referral process outlined in Appendix B will be followed accordingly.